 The University of New Hampshire and Student Accessibility Services (SAS) take great pride in promoting the development of students and the personal independence necessary to succeed academically and beyond.

 SAS provides services to students who have permanent or temporary disabilities, including students with physical or learning disabilities and students with health issues (mental or physical) which impact their UNH experience.
 We seek to create a welcoming, universally accessible environment where all students are able to participate in the myriad aspects of the UNH experience.

 Students have the right (and responsibility) to self-disclose and make use of the services available.
 To begin this process, students are encouraged to contact SAS to discuss what services, resources, and accommodations exist.
 The choice – to use or not – is yours.
 Make an informed choice.

 We invite you to connect with us to learn about the options available.
-If at any time you cannot access forms or pages on this site and need to request an accessible format, please email SAS.firstname.lastname@example.org; we will provide you with the accessible format.
-Click on the icons below to get started!
+If at any time you cannot access forms or pages on this site and need to request an accessible format, please email SAS.firstname.lastname@example.org for assistance.

 Job Opportunities for People with Disabilities and Disabled Veterans

-If you are a person with a disability or a disabled veteran, please visit our site.
-There is a great chance that you can find the job you have been looking for.
-Come and see jobs from AT&T, Bank of America, UPS, Kaiser, Compucom, USAA, Honeywell and hundreds of other employers.
-These companies are looking to hire people with disabilities and disabled veterans.
+People with disabilities and disabled veterans can find the jobs they have been looking for.
+Companies including AT&T, Bank of America, UPS, Kaiser, Compucom, USAA, Honeywell, and hundreds of others are all looking to hire people with disabilities and disabled veterans.

 Workforce Recruitment Program (WRP)